All Episodes

-And this is your rigorously vetted refugee guest host, Mark Stein.
+Yes, America's anchorman is away, and this is your rigorously vetted refugee guest host, Mark Stein.

-Honored to be with you on this Black Friday.
+Honoured to be with you on this Black Friday.

-Mark Belling will be here for authentic all American substitute guest host level, excellence in broadcasting, on Monday.
+Mark Belling will be here for Authentic All-American Substitute Guest Host Level Excellence in Broadcasting on Monday.

 And then the real deal returns when Rush is back behind the golden EIB microphone on Tuesday.

-But the US State Department has issued a travel advisory telling Americans to steer clear.
+But the U.S. State Department has issued a travel advisory telling Americans to steer clear.

 It's not safe to go anywhere on the planet.

-Steer clear, shelter in place until February twenty sixth.
+Shelter in place until February 26th.

-So the borders are sealed, you can't you can't leave.
+So the borders are sealed.

-John Kerry, after the last Paris atrocity, uh John Kerry flew in with James Taylor, who sang You've Got a Friend at the Parisians.
+John Kerry, after the last Paris atrocity, John Kerry flew in with James Taylor, who sang You've Got a Friend at the Parisians.

 And as a result, it's not safe for Americans to set foot anywhere around the planet.